General Chinchilla Information:

 I also buy them unscented pumice stones in bulk online, and they like those.
 If the pumice is too wide, they might not be able to wrap their mouth around it.
 You know it's a good shape pumice stone when they've literally shredded it into pieces within a week.

 Here is a video of Fifel chewing on a varnish-free wicker basket from the Dollar store.
 Varnished wicker will kill them, so be careful and avoid chemical treated woods.
+But this varnish-free one was good, and at $1 was a nice low cost thing for Fifel to play with (destroy) for a few days.

 2. They can only eat hay and pelletized hay.
 Raisins, nuts, vegetables, excessively feeding all of these things will cause your chinchilla to die around 7 years old instead of its max lifespan of 15 - 20 years.
 These animals do not each much fat or sugar in the wild.